PSNS-IMF/github-template/nuget/readme.txt

 ** GitHubTemplate **

-You have been provides with the following template files to get your Github project started:
+You have been provided with the following template files to get your Github project started:

 * LICENSE.md - Our Approved Psns Public Domain, Open Source license